Skip to Content

 A contingency fee arrangement is a contract between a lawyer and a client.
 If the client recovers money through a settlement or verdict at trial, the attorney is paid a percentage of that money.
 If the client loses, then the attorney does not get paid.

 With a contingency fee arrangement, you pay no money upfront – making it possible for the average person to get the legal help that they need.
 This type of fee agreement also aligns your attorney’s interests with your own: they only get paid if you win, and the more money that they recover for you, the higher their compensation.
-If you have been hurt in any type of accident, a San Rafael personal injury lawyer can help you get the compensation that you deserve.

 Do I Need a Personal Injury Attorney?